Men's glasses: Frames and lenses

-Larger and bolder eye sizes and frame shapes are in.
-But be careful not to go too big if you have a small face.
+Larger and bolder eye sizes and frame shapes are in, be careful not to go too big if you have a small face.

-Rimless and semi-rimless styles, where the spectacle lenses are fastened to the frame by screws (rimless frames) or a transparent nylon wire (semi-rimless frames), are perfect for the man who wants a modern or minimalist look.
-Combine a pair of rimless glasses with anti-reflective lenses and the glasses practically disappear.
+Rimless and semi-rimless styles, where the spectacle lenses are fastened to the frame by screws (rimless frames) or a transparent nylon wire (nylor frames), are perfect for the man who wants a modern or minimalist look.
+Combine a pair of rimless glasses with anti-reflection lenses and the glasses practically disappear.

 Titanium is a very popular material for men's frames.
 Used in golf clubs, bicycles and space shuttles, titanium is super lightweight, non-corrosive, very durable and stylish as well.
 Titanium frames rate high in both the function and the fashion categories.

-Other options such as stainless steel and aluminum also are popular for spectacle frame materials because they are lightweight and durable properties.
+Other options such as stainless steel and aluminum are also popular frame materials because they are lightweight and durable.